Vincit/objection.js/doc/includes/API.md

 }
 ```

-> The named filters can be used in any eager query:
+> Modifiers can be used in any eager query:

 ```js
 Person